 - a short-term variable remuneration, with objectives related to the annual business plan.
-Those objectives include a weighted average of both Group and individual financial and non-financial targets, which are evaluated annually by the Board against pre-agreed criteria; - a mid-term variable remuneration, with objectives related to the business plan for the next three-year period.
+The objectives are set at the beginning of the year by the Nomination and Remuneration Committee and are approved by the Board.
+Those objectives include a weighted average of both Group and individual financial and non-financial targets which are relevant in evaluating annual financial performance of the Group and progress achieved against the agreed strategic objectives; they are evaluated annually by the Board.
+One third of the annual short-term variable remuneration of the Chief Executive Officer is deferred over a period of 24 months; no deferral is applicable for the other members of the BGE. - a mid-term variable remuneration, with objectives related to the business plan for the next three-year period.
 Those objectives measure Bekaert's absolute performance against the plan, as well as its relative performance against a relevant panel of other companies.
-The achievement of those objectives is evaluated by the Board at the end of each three-year period, against pre-agreed criteria; - a long-term variable remuneration, in the form of the offer of a variable amount of stock options (cf. paragraph 8 below).
+The achievement of those objectives is evaluated by the Board at the end of each three-year period, against pre-agreed criteria. - a long-term variable remuneration, in the form of the offer of a variable amount of stock options (cf. paragraph 8 below).